 2. Materials and methods

 2.1.
-Materials and scope of study
+Sampling area

 Figure 1 drawed location of apatite ore mining sites extending from Bat Xat district - Lao Cai city to a part of Bao Thang district.
 At present, there are 31 apatite ore mining fields, of which 17 ores have been exploited and 14 ores have been planned until 2020; and three processing plants include Tang Looong recruiting factory, Cam Duong sorting factory and Bac Nhac Son sorting factory.